jannathulks2007/SocketStudy/README.md

 ## Algorithm:
 Server.py
-1.Import the socket module and create a socket object.
+1. Import the socket module and create a socket object.
-2.Assign a port number and bind the socket to the port.
+2. Assign a port number and bind the socket to the port.
-3.Set the socket to listening mode for incoming connections.
+3. Set the socket to listening mode for incoming connections.
-4.Accept client connections and display the client address.
+4. Accept client connections and display the client address.
-5.Send a message to the client and close the connection.
+5. Send a message to the client and close the connection.

-## Client.py
+Client.py
-1.Import the socket module and create a socket object.
+1. Import the socket module and create a socket object.
-2.Specify the port number and server IP address.
+2. Specify the port number and server IP address.
-3.Connect the client socket to the server.
+3. Connect the client socket to the server.
-4.Receive data from the server and display the message.
+4. Receive data from the server and display the message.
-5.Close the client connection.
+5. Close the client connection.

 ## Program:
 ## server.py